-As noted in many of the other segments of the general environment, and as discussed in Chapter 1 as a key driver of the new competitive landscape, technological changes can have broad effects on society.
-The technological segment includes institutions and activities involved with creating new knowledge and translating that knowledge into new outputs, products, processes, and materials.
+As noted in many of the other segments of the general environment, and as discussed in Chapter 1 as a key driver of the new competitive landscape, technological changes can have © 2015 Cengage Learning.
+All Rights Reserved.
+May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part.